JSchoeberl/iFEM/intro.md

 - Use pip3 instead of pip if there is no pip
 - If you get an error like `externally-managed-environment`, then either use virtual environments, or add the flag `--break-system-packages` to the pip command, see [explanation](https://veronneau.org/python-311-pip-and-breaking-system-packages.html)

+- If you have conflicts with other packages, you may install NGSolve in a [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
+For example I did

+      python3 -m venv /Users/joachim/numpde
+      source /Users/joachim/numpde/bin/activate

+- If NGSolve compuatations are working, but you don't get the rendering: For jupyter notebook version < 7.0.0 you have to run additionally

+      jupyter nbextension install --user --py webgui_jupyter_widgets
+      jupyter nbextension enable --user --py webgui_jupyter_widgets

 If local installation does not work, there are alternatives: